mgivneyjg/amplify-tasklist/README.md

 ### Lesson One Tasks:

 1. Fork the [lesson repository](https://github.com/mgivneyjg/todo-amplify) into your own Github account.
 When this is complete, you should have an repository in your account that you can incrementally improve.
 Commit your changes to the application to `main` branch, NOT THE lesson branch.
+(If you don't know how to Fork a repo, there's a button on the upper right hand corner of this screen.)

 2. Clone the repo to your local machine.
 As you progress through the course, the branches are there as a reference in the event you get stuck.
 DO NOT COMMIT CHANGES TO THE BRANCHES.
 We will follow a [trunk based development](https://trunkbaseddevelopment.com/) model during the course.
 You want to always commit your changes to the `main` branch, unless you are directed otherwise.